Sebastianhju/Runeterra-5e/Rules/Spells.md

 |---|---|---|---|---|---|---|
 |2nd|1 Bonus Action|Self|V,S,M*|1 minute(C)|Evocation|Dexterity|

 As a bonus action you burst out in flames.
-Whenever you deal fire damage to a creature during the duration the target gains a stack of burn.
+Whenever you deal fire damage to a creature during the duration the target starts _burning_ and you apply a stack of blaze to them.
+Whenever a target has three stacks of blaze the fire cinders up to an explosion that deals 2d6 force damage to all targets within 5 feet of it.

-When you give a creature their third or more stack of burn, you consume three burn stacks as they burst into flames.
-All creatures within 10 feet of the target must succeed a dexterity saving throw or take 1d6 fire damage for every third stack consumed, halved on a save.
-This effect can only trigger once a round on the same target.

-**At Higher Levels.** When cast with a spell slot of 4th level the duration increases to 1 hour.
+**At Higher Levels.** When cast with a spell slot of 3rd level or higher the damage increases by 1d6 for each level above 2nd level.

 ---